Definition of Credit Risk

-- Diversification lenders face a high level of probability in the case of small borrowers where there is an inevitable risk of default.
+- Diversification lenders face a high probability level in the case of small borrowers with an inevitable risk of default.
 Lenders can mitigate credit risks by diversifying the borrower funding pool.

-- Credit Insurance and Credit Alternative: Credit insurance is widely operated to mitigate credit risk.
-These are contracts that transmit the risk from the lender to the insurer in exchange for payment.
+Credit Insurance and Credit Alternative: Credit insurance is widely operated to mitigate credit risks.
+These contracts transmit the risk from the lender to the insurer in exchange for payment.
 The most general form of a credit derivative is a credit default swap.

 Uses of Credit Risk

 - Credit risk analysis is a type of scrutiny performed to acknowledge the borrower’s ability to pay back.

 - Credit risks infer the ability of the individual to pay back what he owes; lenders usually perform various assessments to mitigate any loss that would arrive in the foreseeable future.

 - Lenders can arrive at a less quantifiable loss probability by properly evaluating such credit risks to curb the chances of loss.

 - A good credit risk management scheme improves the capacity to foresee, which helps evaluate the potential risk in every transaction.